 The Fabulous East Neuk

-King James was singing the praises of the Kingdom’s coastal communities.
-I don't know if he was ‘dissing’ the rest of the county but I kinda get where he was coming from!
+King James was singing the praises of the Kingdom’s coastal communities and perhaps ‘dissing’ the rest of the county.
+I kinda get where he was coming from!

 OUTSTANDING GEMS

-How did such a collection of cute fishing villages come about?
-Trade relations between Scotland and the Low Countries (Holland, Flanders, Belgium) thrived from the 14th century onwards and Scottish boats would sail from Leath, near Edinburgh as well as the coastal villages of Crail, Anstruther & Pittenweem carrying coal, salt, wool and wood.
-They’d then come back laden with pantiles for ballast.
-This is where those distinctive red pantile roofs originated from and are still seen throughout Fife and the East Lothians.
+Trade relations between Scotland and the Low Countries (Holland, Flanders, Belgium) thrived from the 14th century onwards with Scottish ‘clinkers’ sailing from Leith and the coastal villages of Crail, Anstruther & Pittenweem carrying coal, salt, wool and wood.
+For ballast, they’d load up with pantiles, the distinct red roofing tiles you still see today throughout Fife and East Lothian.

 KOLFEN

-A game called ‘kolfen’ was already established in the Netherlands and Belgium, a winter sport played on frozen rivers & lakes where they’d strike a puck towards an iron stake.
-A summer version also developed played in courts.
+A game called ‘kolf’ or ‘kolfen’ was well established in the Netherlands and Belgium in the 15th century, predominantly a winter sport played on frozen rivers & lakes where they’d strike a puck towards an iron stake.
+A summer version developed, played on flat pitches adjacent to grand houses or indoors in 15-meter long courts.

 The Village of Crail